IsaacAderogba/rxdom/README.md

 );
 ```

 We pass the required props to the provider, while the selector can selectively choose which props to access.
 As a guideline, always try to access the minimum amount of props.
 RxDOM will use this when deciding whether to re-render a component.
-In general, RxDOM won’t re-render a component if the state, props, or context has not changed.
+In general, RxDOM will not re-render a component if the state, props, or context have not changed.

 ```typescript
 // passes context props to the provider